Performance Analysis: Discovering Semi-Markov Models From Event Logs: Case Studies

 where $t$ iterates over the set of bins (time intervals) $T$, $L(t)$ is the observed probability (obtained directly from the event log) and $M(t)$ is the discovered probability of being in time interval $t$.
 This divergence relates time distributions and represents the expected logarithmic difference between the observed and modeled probabilities.

-Table~\ref{tab:event_logs} shows the mean and 95\% CI for the KL divergence and reduction time of semi-Markov models built from the real-world event data with the thresholds set to 0.001 and 0.0001.
-KL divergence was computed for 20 equal intervals spanning all process times up to 1,000 hours.
+\autoref{tab:gmm_1} and \autoref{tab:gmm_2} show the KL divergence, average size of GMMs, \emph{i.e.}, the average number of components (Gaussians) in the mixture models, and the mean and 95\% CI for the reduction time of GMM semi-Markov models built from the real-world event data with the weight thresholds set to 0.001 and 0.0001, respectively.
+KL divergence was computed for 20 equal intervals spanning all process times up to 1,200 hours.
 For each event log, each order $k$, and each threshold we ran 5 experiments.
-When the models were not discovered (using 8Gb of memory), the corresponding values were not provided.
+When the models were not discovered, the corresponding values were not provided.

-Because of the pruning technique applied, the order in which states are reduced can affect the final distribution and its KL divergence from the event log.
-To mitigate this, we first removed states with the minimal $m_1\cdot m_2$ value, where $m_1$ is the number incoming transitions and $m_2$ is the number of outgoing transitions of a state.
-Additionally, removing less connected states first, allowed us to reduce the number of convolution operations and as a result get better KL divergence with smaller CIs as well as improve computational times.
-Note that KL divergence can still vary because a model can contain several states with minimal $m_1\cdot m_2$ values.
+Because of the pruning technique, the order in which states are reduced can affect the final distribution.
+To mitigate this, we applied a heuristic and first removed states with the minimal $m_1\cdot m_2$ value, where $m_1$ is the number incoming transitions and $m_2$ is the number of outgoing transitions of a state.
+Additionally, removing less connected states first, can reduce the number of convolution operations and as a result get better accuracy.

-In Table~\ref{tab:event_logs}, the best models in terms of accuracy for each of the event logs and each of the thresholds are highlighted in bold.
+In \autoref{tab:gmm_1} and \autoref{tab:gmm_2}, the best models in terms of accuracy for each of the event logs and each of the thresholds are highlighted in bold.
 Although, one might expect that the accuracy should increase as the order of discovered models increases, these results show that this is not always the case.
-This can be explained by the fact that the discovered models better capture traces that contain less process steps and hence require less number of convolutions and approximations regardless of the model order.
-Figure~\ref{fig:case_studies_results_2} presents the results for models discovered from \emph{RFP'20} event log with different thresholds.
-The models discovered with the threshold set to 0.0001 (Figure~\ref{fig:dist_4}) capture more peaks than the models discovered with the 0.001 threshold (Figure~\ref{fig:dist_3}), because they are more accurate and can better represent longer traces.
-However, note that for all the event logs and all the thresholds the second order models are more accurate than the first order models.
-This can be particularly observed for \emph{RFP'20} event log (Figure~\ref{fig:case_studies_results_2}), where the first peaks are not fully captured by the first order models.
+This can be explained by the fact that durations are rounded to hours before applying convolutions, so in large higher-order models, this initial rounding of transition durations can reduce accuracy.

+\autoref{fig:dist_3} and \autoref{fig:dist_4} present the results for models discovered from \emph{RFP'20} event log with different thresholds.
+The models discovered with the weight threshold set to 0.0001 (Figure~\ref{fig:dist_4}) capture more peaks than the models discovered with the 0.001 weight threshold (Figure~\ref{fig:dist_3}), because they are more accurate and can better represent longer traces.